 - 1 RFID collar key included for unchipped pets

 The Thermo Sash 2e with SureFlap Microchip Cat Door for Windows features a dual-pane, Low-E glass panel for sash windows that optimizes insulation and maintains high energy efficiency.
 Designed with the SureFlap cat door with microchip sensors, this is an innovative solution for preventing neighborhood cats or unwanted critters from accessing your home.
-The flap contains RFID technology, which senses your pet's implanted microchip and opens for them upon scanning.
+The SureFlap microchip cat flap contains RFID technology, which senses your pet’s implanted microchip which provides selective entry and opens only for your pets upon scanning.
 Any animal that is not chipped and programmed to the door will be unable to enter the door, but any pet can go outside through the flap.

 - Thermo sash fits into sash windows 21 3/4" - 43" wide in 3" increments with tracks at least 1" thick.